NEWSLETTER

 Could a new strong man emerge in North Africa?
 Haftar has had a long military career, he regularly delivers speeches on security, has a deep hatred for the Muslim Brotherhood and he talks about his conviction that he has been called by the people to save the country.
 So there are big parallels with his neighbour and ally Abdel Fattah al-Sisi, who has ruled Egypt with an iron fist since 2013.

 Promoted to the rank of marshal – like Sisi two years earlier – by the government in Tobruk, Haftar is now one of the most central figures in the country’s future.
 Western dignitaries now treat him with respect.
 In July 2017, France’s President Emmanuel Macron saluted him as commander of the Libyan National Army, supporting the idea that his armed group is not simply one among many Libyan militias.
 Haftar and Macron appear to get along.
-“With Macron, things are easier than with [former president François] Hollande,” says Haftar.
+“With Macron, things are easier than with [France's former President François] Hollande,” says Haftar.

 Personal security is one of Haftar’s top concerns.
 He rarely appears in Benghazi, preferring his fortified hilltop camp in Rajmah, some 30km from the city.
 Access is strictly limited and troops take away all electronics from visitors.
 He has reasons for his carefulness.
 In 2014, a car bomb planted by Islamists killed four people at his residence.
 He also has a bounty on his head worth tens of millions of dollars.